pisimulation/CardinalCourse/README.md

 `scrapy crawl cs -o cs.json`

-### NodeJS, ExpressJS, jQuery
+### NodeJS, ExpressJS, jQuery, local storage

 Course reviews are stored in MongoDB database.
-List of dependencies can be found in package.json
+List of dependencies can be found in package.json.
+Local storage is used to store what courses a user has already reviewed or rated and what reviews a user has already upvoted or downvoted.

 ### Bootstrap